An overview Corporate Tax in UAE

 Only banks and insurance businesses were formerly subject to UAE corporate taxes.
 They pay a 20% tax on their earnings.
 Individual emirates have previously imposed limited corporate taxes on oil and gas exploration and production companies at up to 55% rates.
 Although the Gulf has not imposed a personal income tax, several nations have implemented VAT (value-added Tax) on people and commercial operations in recent years.
 Saudi Arabia increased the rate to 15% last year.
 The UAE's decision to impose an across-the-board capital gains tax "brings the UAE business tax framework in line with worldwide trends."

 - Enhancing the UAE's status as a world-class commercial and investment destination.

 - Meeting international tax transparency requirements and avoiding adverse Tax.

-- Accelerating the UAE’s growth and change to fulfil its strategic goals.
+- Accelerating the UAE's growth and change to fulfill its strategic goals.

 - It will be 0% on taxable income up to Dh375,000;